tonytvo/blog-generator/content/blog/48-laws-power/index.md

 # Learn to keep people dependent on you.

 - Do not mistake independence for power; power requires a relationship.
-- To cultivate this: possess a talent and creative skill that simply cannot be replaced.
+- To cultivate this: possess a talent and creative skill that cannot be replaced.

 # Use selective honesty and generosity to disarm your victim.